+'''

 "Ha ha, sorry, sorry."

+'''

 Every time Nagi got mad at him, he thought, No matter what happens, I have to keep her out of it.

-He had no way of knowing what the future held, and had no Way of telling just what kind of destiny his daughter would eventually choose for herself.
+He had no way of knowing what the future held or what kind of destiny his daughter would eventually choose for herself.

 That she would become the Fire Witch was beyond the imagination of even a writer like Kirima Seiichi.

-But even with all that, his output never slowed.
-Obviously, part of his drive to write was so he'd earm money and be able to raise.
-Nagi, but above and beyond that, he simply felt like he had to write.
+Despite all this, his output never slowed.

+Obviously, part of his drive to write was so he'd earn money and be able to raise Nagi, but above and beyond that, he simply felt like he had to write.
 He didn't know why, but the way he wrote had changed.